MSharma78/DL_FA25_KaggleContest/README.md

 **Common fixes**

-* TRL/Trainer signature errors around `tokenizer` / `max_seq_length`: remove those constructor arguments or upgrade TRL into the range above.
+* TRL/Trainer signature errors around `tokenizer` / `max_seq_length`: remove those constructor args or upgrade TRL into the range above.
 * `eval_strategy=steps` but no eval dataset: either pass an eval split or set evaluation to “no”.
 * `AcceleratorState ... distributed_type`: restart the runtime/kernel before creating a new trainer to clear state.